colin-dumitru/colin-dumitru.github.io/_posts/2014-12-14-dynamic-page-assembly.md

   event.respondWith(mainPromise);
 });
+{% endraw %}
 {% endhighlight %}

 That's one big chunk of code.
 To start off, the `fetch` event must resolve to either a `Request` object or a promise of one.
 In our case, it's a promise of a request.

-The `event.request.url` holds the original URL of the resource being requested, in our case the partial pages.
+The `event.request.url` property holds the original URL of the resource being requested (in our case, one of the three pages we defined earlier).
 We will use this property to fetch the original resource using the Fetch API, and after the content is fully downloaded by the browser, we can start processing it.

-The processing starts by searching for all matches of the `/{{.*?}}/g` regex, which returns the placeholders and partial url's to be injected.
+The processing starts by searching for all matches of the {% raw %} `/{{.*?}}/g` {% endraw %} regex, which returns the placeholders and partial URL's to be injected.
 With this list, we can fetch the HTML content of our partials from IndexDB which will get passed to the final method.